drvinceknight/pfm/docs/_labsheets/07-symbolic-calculus.md

    **Experiment with integrating other functions.**

-4. **TICKABLE** Plotting.
+4. Plotting.
 It is possible to use SymPy to create plots.

    [A video describing the concept.](https://youtu.be/ue9BBmvS7zw)